Hashlemon/django/README.md

 Bio
 ---
 A cheerful person from Belarus.
 Ready to study and create cool stuff using the latest available JS, CSS and HTML features.
 As a member of start-up team at Svetlogorsk Bleached Pulp Mill (2016-2019) have strong technical knowledges.
 Currently working as an operator using "DCS Honywell" software on a daily basis.
+Linux user since 2008.
+OpenSource and IoT amateur, done some projects using Raspberry Pi 3 and a bunch of sensors with it (see my GitHub repos).
 I've been studying at European Humanities University and Minsk State Linguistic University (distantly) took some soft-skills such as English, ability to work with information and write academical essays.
 Now I'm on my way changing the career.
 I sure that my dream to become a front-end developer will soon come true.

 List of competencies
 --------------------
+* HTML5 (4/5), PUG (1/5)
+* CSS3 (3/5), Bootstrap (2/5)
+* JS ES6 (2/5)
+* Linux Shell (3/5)
+* SQL (2/5)
+* Node.js (1/5)
+* NPM (3/5)
+* Webpack (1/5)
+* Python (Django), Nginx, Flask: (1/5)

 Code snippet